-2021 Highlights:
+2022 Highlights:

-- Bounce had its largest program year on record, serving 176 unique entrepreneurs through its various programs. - Several of these client companies reached significant growth milestones, including graduating from the facility, raising significant venture capital, and growing their teams. - The organization was able to remail financially strong throughout the pandemic and added several new corporate donors. - This year, Stray Dog Café moved into the Bounce facility and the popular restaurant has brought in many visitors.
+- Bounce had its largest program year on record, serving 192 unique entrepreneurs through its various programs. - Several of these client companies reached significant growth milestones, including graduating from the facility, raising significant venture capital, and growing their teams. - The organization was able to remain financially strong, adding several new grantors, donors, and new corporate sponsors.